Making Your Posts Look More Interesting

 This post may contain affiliate links.
 This means if you make a purchase through one of these links, I may receive a small commission, at no extra cost to you.
 All opinions are my own.
 Read my full disclosure here.

-Yes.
-Images get an exclamation point.
-They are THAT important.
 Images are by far the best way to keep your readers engaged.

 First and foremost, pleeease make sure you have a vertical, Pinterest friendly image (like the one above).
 Pinterest is a HUGE source of blog traffic.
 You want to make it easy for others to share your post to Pinterest.